 - Ensure each child annually receives an activity packet and a set of story books; a set of geometric shapes with replacements as needed.
-Ensure each home visitor has access to a Home Visitor Guide and two activity packets (as indicated), a set of story books, and a set of geometric shapes. - Children enrolled in the HIPPY AmeriCorps program will enroll at age 4 and use the Age 4 Curriculum. - Monitor records at least twice a month to ensure parents are working with their children five days per week and that the average number of minutes worked per day is reasonable for the age of the child. - If the number of minutes is consistently much less or greater than the average 15-20 minutes per day, determine the cause and if a referral, or other intervention, is needed. - When monitoring records, a reviewer must target a minimum of 10% of enrolled families' weekly packets or a minimum of 10 randomly selected files.
+Ensure each home visitor has access to a Home Visitor Guide and two activity packets (as indicated), a set of story books, and a set of geometric shapes. - Enroll children at age 3 and use the Age 3 Curriculum.
+Children enrolled in the HIPPY AmeriCorps program will enroll at age 4 and use the Age 4 Curriculum. - Monitor records at least twice a month to ensure parents are working with their children five days per week and that the average number of minutes worked per day is reasonable for the age of the child. - If the number of minutes is consistently much less or greater than the average 15-20 minutes per day, determine the cause and if a referral, or other intervention, is needed. - When monitoring records, Home Visitors must review a minimum of 10% of enrolled families' weekly packets or a minimum of 10 randomly selected files.
 When completing the review: Pull Pages from 10%, or a minimum of 10, randomly selected files, AND/OR A note indicates the reason for each missing page.